 A comprehensive review of prevention and protection services is currently underway.
-The key areas of the review are shown in Figure 34 at Appendix E. We are aware, not only of significant challenges, but also of the potential within the RRM to address these by redesigning our service models now, as set out in the strategic intent statement.
+The key areas of the review are shown in Figure 34 at Appendix E. We are aware of not only significant challenges, but also of the potential within the RRM to address these by redesigning our service models now, as set out in the strategic intent statement.